elhmn/ckp/README.md

 #### How to `Remove` a script or solution

-The `rm` command will prompt a search and selection UI, that can be used to find and run a specific script
+The `rm` command will prompt a search and selection UI, that can be used to find and run a specific script.

 ```sh
 $> ckp rm
 ```

-To remove a script from your history
+To remove a script from your history.

 ```sh
 $> ckp rm --from-history